Post-capitalism: Information technology

 Post-capitalism is said to be possible due to major changes brought about by information technology in recent years.
 These changes have blurred the boundaries between work and free time and loosened the relationship between work and wages.
 Significantly, information is corroding the market's ability to form prices correctly.
 Information is abundant and information goods are freely replicable.
 Goods such as music, software or databases do have a production cost, but once made can be copied infinitely.
 If the normal price mechanism of capitalism prevails, then the price of any good which has essentially no cost of reproduction will fall towards zero.
 This lack of scarcity of those things is a problem in those models, which try to counter by developing monopolies in the form of giant tech companies to keep information scarce and commercial.
 But many significant commodities in the digital economy are now free and open-source, such as Linux, Firefox, Wikipedia and Open-source hardware.

+Michel Bauwens and Vasilis Kostakis argue that open licensing does not by itself resist enclosure: the more permissive the sharing licence, the more easily start-ups and multinationals can build proprietary businesses atop the resulting commons, a dynamic they term the "communism of capital".
+They propose "open cooperativism", pairing commons-oriented peer production with the common ownership and governance structures of cooperatives, so that surplus flows back to the commons.